 The Re-Bath Story

-A trailblazing bath remodeling franchise for nearly 40 years
+A trailblazing bathroom remodeling franchise for nearly 40 years

-In 1979, before the modern bath remodel industry existed, a group of college kids saw a need in the hotel industry that wasn’t being met: a quick and affordable way to remodel hotel bathrooms without compromising in quality.
+In 1979, before the modern bathroom remodeling industry existed, a group of college kids saw a need in the hotel industry that wasn’t being met: a quick and affordable way to remodel hotel bathrooms without compromising in quality.
 The innovative birth of Re-Bath bears more similarities to iconic companies that emerged from Silicon Valley than it does with the bathroom remodeling industry, and Re-Bath has been blazing new ground for nearly 40 years.
-Our commitment to innovation has helped our bath remodeling franchise remodel millions of bathrooms since our founding.
+Our commitment to innovation has helped us remodel millions of bathrooms since our founding.

 “Essentially, Re-Bath started as a group of college kids who developed bathtub liners and wall systems to sell to the hospitality market,” says Brad Hillier, CEO of Re-Bath.
 “They quickly realized that our products would translate well into residential markets.
 That has proven to be true, and Re-Bath is now America’s largest bathroom remodeling franchise.”

-The best bath remodeling franchise: how Re-Bath evolved
+The best bathroom remodeling franchise: how Re-Bath evolved

 “In addition to expanding our product offering, we’ve spent the past several years investing significantly in our franchisees,” Brad says.
 “Because we’re basically competing with ‘Chuck in a truck,’ we needed to ensure that our franchisees had the tools, systems, technology, and methodology that would help them provide the best possible service to their customers.
 If the industry standard is taking three to five weeks to finish a remodeling job, we’re going to do a better job in only three to five days.
 The commitment to the innovation of our product offering and our investment in our franchisees is evident in our profitability: according to the U.S. Bureau of Labor Statistics, the average general contractor brings in about $93,000 a year.
 The average Re-Bath franchisee brings in about $1.2 million.”

 Why the future of Re-Bath is brighter than ever before

 In an industry as recession-proof as bathroom remodeling, you might assume that Re-Bath faces substantial competition.
-While there is competition, other brands in the bathroom remodeling industry — such as Bath Fitter and DreamMaker — serve niche demographics of lower-income and higher-income groups.
+While there is competition, other brands in the bathroom remodeling industry — such as Bath Fitter and DreamMaker — serve niche demographics of lower-income and higher-income groups, respectively.
 Re-Bath primarily squares off against small-time general contractors, who don’t have the corporate support, the buying power, the product offering, and the name recognition that Re-Bath provides its franchisees.